 - Steel platform with heavy-duty casters for easy portability

-There are three possible arrangements, one with a single display in front, one with a first display in front and a second display in back (to teach people to turn their heads to look behind when backing up), and one with three displays in front arranged side-by-side in portrait mode and one with three displays in front and the fourth display in the rear.
+There are four commonly used arrangements, one with a single display in front, one with the first display in front and the second display in the rear (to teach people to turn their heads to look behind when backing up), one with three displays in front arranged side-by-side in portrait mode and one with three displays in front and the fourth display in the rear.

 Operator Chair Specifications